PowerFeather/powerfeather-docs/docs/sdk/2.x/api/mainboard.md

 This value is applied directly to the charger VREG/CV limit.
 Accepted range is 3.5-4.8 V.
 The SDK does not infer a safe charge voltage from the custom model data; ensure this value matches the connected cell chemistry because an incorrect value can overcharge the cell.
+The profile's `ichgTerm` is also applied to the charger termination-current setting after conversion from MAX17260 register units; it must correspond to 5-310 mA.

 #### Parameters